csantosbh/Lauen/docs/source/server.rst

 =================  ===================================================
 executionMessage    Contains the output from the executed game when it
-                    is previewed in a separate window.
-TODO make this the result of a build RPC compilationStatus   Contains the result from a build command, including warnings and errors.
-TODO make this the result of a build RPC AssetWatch          Broadcast everytime an asset file is created/updated (``event`` = ``update``) or deleted (``event`` = ``delete``).
+                    is previewed in a separate window. compilationStatus   Contains the result from a build attempt (both when the user explicitly requests the game to be built, and when the server automatically builds object files), including warnings and errors.
+AssetWatch          Broadcast everytime an asset file is created/updated
+                    (``event`` = ``update``) or deleted (``event`` = ``delete``).
                     When ``event`` = ``update``, it has the format